Skip to content

 Ninety Percent of All Cashmere Comes From China and Mongolia

-Nearly all cashmere is produced in China and Mongolia, so if you buy a cashmere item, it probably came from goats who were abused in one of those countries.
+Nearly all cashmere is produced in China and Mongolia, so if you buy a cashmere item, the cashmere probably came from goats who were abused in one of those countries.

 One goat produces, on average, only 8.5 ounces of hair per year.
 This is so little that in order to produce just one cashmere jacket, the hair of six goats is required.